orlandochristian/FrontEnd-Portfolio-Project/readme.md

 # Front-end Portfolio Project

-For this project, I built a website  using the [Dog API](https://dog.ceo/dog-api) URL to get different end-points and get data of dogs breeds.
+For this project, I built a reponsive website  using the [Dog API](https://dog.ceo/dog-api) URL to get different end-points and get data of dogs breeds.
 Those End-Points gets photos of dogs of a selected breed.
 This project covers all the requirements and extra add ons.

 ## Deployed URL
    To see the FrontEnd dog Breeds website project [Click here](https://www.hopechaser.com/pursuit-module2-frontendproject/)